project-sekai-ctf/sekai.team/data/blog/foobar-ctf-2022/death-note.md

 ![show_page.png](/static/images/foobar-ctf-2022/images/show_page.png)

-And the last option is `Delete Page` and we don't have any option to edit the chunk.
+And the last option is `Delete Page` and we don’t have any option to edit the chunk.
 The function first check if the pointer to chunk is exist or not.
-If exist, free() it without removing the pointer to chunk --> **Use After Free**
+If exist, free() it without removing the pointer to chunk → **Use After Free**

 ![delete_page.png](/static/images/foobar-ctf-2022/images/delete_page.png)